CRAIG GABLE

 College library catalogs usually use Library of Congress subject headings (LCSH) as a means for classifying content.
 In comparison with keywords, subject headings (which you'll see in each catalog record as clickable links) constitute a highly regimented and consistent system of organization.

-If you find a book to use that's in the library's circulating collection (2nd floor), you might also want to browse those books on the shelf next to it since they're likely be on the same general topic.
+If you find a book to use that's in the library's circulating collection (2nd floor), you might also want to browse those books on the shelf next to it since they might be on the same general topic.

 SELECTED CIRCULATING LIBRARY BOOKS (2nd floor)